TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-07-16-10-cool-features-you-get-after-switching-from-yaml-to-php-configs.md

 <img src="/assets/images/posts/2020/yaml_php_constants.gif" class="img-thumbnail">

 - Does the constant name change in the future?
 Rector handles it
 - Is the constant missing?
-PHPStan will reports it
+PHPStan reports it

 ## 🚀🚀🚀